1tjunior1/bcoDigitalOrient.Obj/README.md

 # bcoDigitalOrient.Obj
 Desafio de Código JavaDIOCoognizant!
 The intention was to develop a simple banking management program in Java.
-In the specific classes conta poupança and conta investimentos, adding attributes and validations:
+In the specific classes contaPoupança and contaInvestimentos, adding attributes and validations:

-Count: Add attribute: nomecliente
+Banking account: Add attribute: nomecliente

-Poupança: initial = $ 0,00
+Saving Account: initial = $ 0,00
-Account balance necessary to initial deposit = $ 50,00
+Initial deposit = $ 50,00

 Investimento: initial = $ 0,00
 Account balance = $ 30,00

 Menu presentation:
-Open account: request name, tipodecliente, data;
+Open account: request name, tipodeCliente, data;
 Withdraw: debiting the value from the account;
 Deposit: add value to account;
 Account balance: consulting the banking account